 Back when I went to school, it never occurred to me that I should record my lectures.
 To be fair, I was studying computer science, so it wouldn't have made a lot of sense, but as I took more courses like philosophy and psychology (after switching to cognitive science), my professors did a lot more talking than coding so recording audio would have been more beneficial.

-Below I'll outline some of the benefits of both recording the audio and why you should auto-transcribe the lecture audio as well.
+Below I'll outline some of the benefits of both recording the audio and why you should auto-transcribe the lecture audio.

 Cross-Referencing your handwritten notes with your lecture recording will be much easier to do